falkTX/Carla/INSTALL.md

 ## BUILD DEPENDENCIES

 There are no required build dependencies.
+The default build is probably not what you want though.

-But if you want the frontend (which is likely), you will need PyQt5 (python3 version).
+If you want the frontend (which is likely), you will need PyQt5 (python3 version).

 You likely will also want: